 The biggest ‘safety’ issue is probably taxi drivers trying to rip you off.
 It’s not exactly about haggling, they won’t budge; it’s more about just knowing your destination and how much the fare should be, and then asking till you actually find a taxi driver offering a fair price.

 Then there are motorbike taxis and samlors.
 These are more common in less urban areas where car taxis are less frequent.
-They’re good (and fun) if you’re solo traveling.
+They’re good (and fun) if you’re solo traveling in Thailand.
 Samlors have sidecars, motorbike taxis don’t.
 The licensed drivers wear orange vests.

 Whatever you do, be respectful, considerate and appropriate.
 Any concerns?
 We recommend taking a picture of the drivers’ license inside the taxi.
 If something doesn’t feel right, trust your gut.